KenMcConnell/KillDashNine/KillDashNine_D1_31MAR2018.md

 // ----------------------- //

 Detective Plait sat in his car about half a block from Mashers.
 He was parked in a dark spot, so his car was not lit up under a street light.
-On the passenger seat was the remains of a Subway sandwich and a bottle of Coke.
+On the passenger seat was the remains of a Subway sandwich and a bottle of Diet Coke.
 He picked up his binoculars and swept them over Mashers.
 Everything looked normal.
-He noted so in a notebook and put down the heavy black insulated 10x50 Steiner Marines.
+He noted that in a notebook and put down the heavily insulated 10x50 Steiner Marines.

+His police radio squawked